 When the numbing is too much and the victims need to feel energized and alive again, stimulants such as cocaine and opiates can be used.
 Other chronic marijuana users become anxious and get prescriptions for Xanax to cope with anxiety.
 The need to use multiple drugs becomes a cycle, and the addicts of today tend to develop multiple addictions.

-This fragile coping mechanism often blows up when drugs users must deal with another person and raise children.
+This fragile coping mechanism often blows up when drugs users have families.
 Raising children and needing to care for another person will expose the inability of drug-abusing parents to maintain an equilibrium.
-There are additional risks as well.

 Multigenerational Drug Abuse

-Yasmin Hurd of New York University spoke about neuroepigenetics and addiction vulnerability at the recent Neuroscience conference on November 16.
+Yasmin Hurd of New York University writes of an additional risk.
+She spoke about neuroepigenetics and addiction vulnerability at the Neuroscience conference on November 16, 2016.
 She believes marijuana is much more addictive than most people acknowledge.
 Her research demonstrates that both adolescent marijuana use, as well as exposure to THC in utero, makes epigenetic changes to the brain, priming it for greater susceptibility for later addiction to opiate drugs.

 Another problem is that medical marijuana practitioners are encouraging pregnant women to smoke pot for morning sickness and for breastfeeding.
 Dr. Steven Simerville explains the reasons why we should be concerned about the mental development of children whose mothers did not protect them from THC during crucial stages of life.

 Today, it’s not ‘just’ marijuana.
 The marijuana of today is at least five times stronger than it was in the 1970s.
 (Read Part 4 to understand more about how we are creating new generations of traumatized children.)Parents Opposed to Pot is totally funded by private donations, rather than industry or government.
 If you have an article to submit, or want to support us, please go to Contact or Donate page.